Short-term health insurance is also called temporary health insurance. It provides coverage during life transitions.

 If you are currently uninsured and need temporary protection from an unexpected illness or injury, but cannot purchase permanent coverage at this time, we do recommend purchasing a short-term plan.

 Even a short period without health insurance is not worth the risk.

 Apply for Short-Term Coverage

-Apply today and be covered as early as tomorrow!
+Apply today for coverage as early as tomorrow.

 Questions?
 Call us!
 703.707.8270.